Haverhill Borough F.C.: History

 The club was established in 2011 as Haverhill Sports Association.
 The new club joined Division One of the Essex & Suffolk Border Football League and won it at the first attempt, and were promoted to the Premier Division.
 The following season the club entered the FA Vase for the first time, knocking out three clubs from higher divisions, before losing in the third round.
 They finished second in the Premier Division, earning promotion to Division One of the Eastern Counties League.
 In the summer of 2013 the club adopted its current name.

 In the 2013–14 season the club narrowly missed out on promotion, finishing fourth in Division One.
 In 2015–16 they won the Division One Knock-Out Cup.
 The following season saw the club finish third in Division One, earning promotion to the Premier Division.
 Their first season in the Premier Division ended in relegation to Division One North.
-At the end of the 2020–21 season they were transferred to Division One South.
+At the end of the 2020–21 season they were transferred to Division One South, but were moved back to Division One North the following season.